Barney Google and Snuffy Smith: Transition to Barney Google and Snuffy Smith

 In 1934, an even greater change took place when Barney and his horse visited the North Carolina mountains and met a volatile, equally diminutive moonshiner named Snuffy Smith.
 Hillbilly humor was popular at the time (as Al Capp was proving with Li'l Abner).
 The strip increasingly focused on the southern Appalachian hamlet of "Hootin' Holler", with Snuffy as the main character.
 The mountaineer locals are suspicious of any outsiders, referred to as "flatlanders" or even worse, "revenooers" (Federal Revenue agents).

 Snuffy Smith was so popular that his name was added to the strip's title in the late 1930s, while the top-billed Barney Google became an increasingly peripheral character in what once was his own comic.
 Eventually, Barney Google left Hootin' Holler in 1954 to return to the city, and was essentially written out of the strip except as a very occasional visitor.
 Barney has appeared rarely in the feature from the mid-1950s on, but returned to Hootin' Holler for a visit in a series of strips beginning on February 19, 2012.
 Prior to 2012, Barney had not appeared in the strip since January 5, 1997, a span of over 15 years.
 Nevertheless, even during Barney's long absence the strip was always officially titled Barney Google & Snuffy Smith.

 Barney Google — usually with Spark Plug in tow — made occasional return trips to Hootin' Holler from 2012 to 2020, and moved back permanently to Hootin' Holler in a series of strips run in May 2021.
-He still appears infrequently, but is now more of an occasional supporting player (as opposed to a very occasional guest).
+He now appears in the strip as more of a semi-regular character.

-Also appearing again on an infrequent basis is Spark Plug, and — slightly more frequently — new cast addition "Li'l Sparky", billed as Spark Plug's grandson.
+Also appearing again on a semi-regular basis is Spark Plug, and — slightly more frequently — new cast addition "Li'l Sparky", billed as Spark Plug's grandson.